thosgood/this-weeks-finds/markdown/101-150/week132.md

 For quite a while now James Dolan and I have been talking about something we call the "stabilization hypothesis".
-I gave an explanation of this in ["Week 121"](#week121), but briefly, it says that the nth column of the following chart (which extends to infinity in both directions) stabilizes after $2n+2$ rows:
+I gave an explanation of this in ["Week 121"](#week121), but briefly, it says that the $n$th column of the following chart (which extends to infinity in both directions) stabilizes after $2n+2$ rows:

 |       | $n=0$ | $n=1$ | $n=2$ |